ChesterLen/Programming-Fundamentals---Python/Conditional Statements and Loops - Exercises/README.md

 In the end, print the loaves of bread you made, the eggs you have collected, and the money you have left, formatted to the 2nd decimal place, in the following format:
 "You made {number_of_loaves} loaves of Easter bread!
 Now you have {colored_eggs} eggs and {money_left}BGN left."

+    Examples:

+    input: 20.50
+           1.25

+    Output: You made 7 loaves of Easter bread!
+Now you have 16 eggs and 2.45BGN left.

+    Input: 15.75
+           1.4

+    Output: You made 5 loaves of Easter bread!
+Now you have 14 eggs and 1.31BGN left.

 12. Christmas Spirit

 It is time to get in a Christmas mood.
 You need to decorate the house in time for the big event, but you have limited days to do so.